28 September 2014

 02 September 2014

-The Vow (starring Rachel McAdams and Channing Tatum)
+The Vow with Rachel McAdams and Channing Tatum

 Paige (Rachel McAdams) and Leo (Channing Tatum) are a young married couple who are still very much in love.
 Leo runs a recording studio, Paige is a talented sculptress.
-Then a horrible accident at the end of the first scene leaves Paige with the past five years of her memory completely missing; she does not recognise her husband, and is surprised to find that she is no longer engaged to someone else.
+Then a horrible accident at the end of the first scene leaves Paige with the past five years of her memory completely missing.
+She does not recognise her husband, and is surprised to find that she is no longer engaged to someone else.

-The rating is 12A or PG-13, and that seemed about right to me; I doubt if anyone younger than about 15 would be interested in this film, but it’s not inappropriate for slightly younger children.
+The rating is 12A or PG-13, and that seemed about right to me.
+I doubt if anyone younger than about 15 would be interested in this film, but it’s not inappropriate for slightly younger children.
 The accident at the start is quite shocking although there's nothing gory shown.
 Other than that, there’s occasional swearing, mostly minor, and only one (rear) nude shot.

 Definitely recommended, to men as well as women.